vineeth-au/macos-shell/README.md

 external programs and builtin commands like cd, pwd, echo and more.

 ## Java Version
-This version has been only tested on Java 25.
+You will require Java 25.

 ## Getting Started
 Run `./your_program.sh`